kristianmandrup/cycle-custom-elementify/README.md

 ##### Experimental

-Helper function that takes a Cycle.js component (`(sources: Sources) => Sinks`) and returns a JavaScript class that can be registered as a Web Component custom element with `document.customElements.define`:
+Helper function that takes a Cycle.js component (`(sources: Sources) => Sinks`) and returns a JavaScript class that can be registered as a Web Component custom element with `window.customElements.define`:

 ```js
 import customElementify from 'cycle-custom-elementify';